-And here are our top tips if you are considering surrogacy in Mexico or Colombia (or any other emerging destination).
+So here are our top tips if you are considering surrogacy in Mexico or Colombia (or any other emerging destination):

-1. Make sure you’ve checked out the legal process in the particular locality of Mexico or Colombia in which your child will be born
+1. Make sure you’ve checked out the legal process in the place where your child will be born

-Don’t just rely on what an agency or clinic tells you about whether surrogacy is legal in the place where your child will be born, and don’t rely on advice from their lawyer.
+Don’t just rely on what an agency or clinic tells you, particularly about timescales.
 Do your own due diligence and get independent local legal advice.
-Bear in mind that surrogacy not being illegal does not mean there is a secure legal framework supporting it, or that navigating the process will be easy.
-Heed the advice of the US Embassy in Mexico that there is no clear legal framework for surrogacy there, and that you are reliant on informal local practices.
+Bear in mind that surrogacy not being illegal does not mean there is a secure legal framework supporting it, or that navigating the process will be predictable or easy.
+There is currently no formal law regulating surrogacy in either Mexico or Colombia, so getting the documentation you need (including birth certificates and passports) relies on cooperative judges and officials, making the legal process variable and unclear.

-Ask your local lawyer: Are there any laws which prohibit surrogacy in the place where your child will be born?
+Ask your lawyer: Are there any laws which prohibit surrogacy in the place where your child will be born?
 If there is no law regulating surrogacy in the particular locality (which is common in emerging surrogacy destinations), who will the law treat as legal parents when your child is born?
-Will you be recorded on the Mexican/Colombian birth certificate?
+Will you be recorded on the birth certificate?
 What legal processes do you need to follow, and how reliable and well established are they?
 Can you be honest with the authorities about your situation and sexual orientation?
 And crucially, what real experience does your lawyer have on the ground of navigating these processes?
-How long does the legal process actually take, and is it vulnerable to the whims of individual judges or local officials who might be obstructive when the time comes?
+How long do they actually take, and are they vulnerable to the whims of individual judges or local officials who might be obstructive when the time comes?

 2. Think about the risks, ethics and long term welfare issues for your child

 It is critically important to think about whether things are managed ethically, whether your surrogate will be safe and well supported, and whether you will be able to build a relationship with her so that your child ultimately has good information about their birth story and confidence that it was a positive one.
-Of the arrangements we have seen in Mexico and Colombia so far, most parents have been able to form a positive and direct relationship with their surrogate (and egg donor).
-However, the approach of different agencies varies so do your homework carefully.
+Of the arrangements we have seen in Mexico and Colombia, most parents have been able to form a positive and direct relationship with their surrogate (and egg donor).
+However, the approach of different agencies varies so choose carefully.

-There is always risk involved in a surrogacy arrangement where there is no established legal framework, particularly in poorer countries.
-We have seen a pattern in the past (for example in India, Thailand, Nepal and Cambodia) where surrogacy services became popular and then there was a sudden crackdown to make it illegal.
+There is always risk involved in a surrogacy arrangement where there is no established legal framework.
+We have seen a pattern in the past (for example in India, Thailand, Nepal, Cambodia and most recently in Argentina) where surrogacy services became popular and then there was a sudden crackdown to make it illegal.
 The parents and surrogates caught in the middle of the law change were in an impossibly difficult and stressful position, and faced significant difficulties bringing their children home.
 There is very little you can do to prevent this happening, but before going ahead think about how you would manage if this happens, and whether it is a risk you are willing to take.
+There may be an enhanced risk of sudden law change in a country where surrogacy has grown very rapidly without regulation (as seems to be happening in Mexico at the moment), particularly if some kind of scandal emerges.
+Bear in mind that surrogacy is a long process and you need the law to work for you after your child is born.

 Other risks need to be considered too, including the risk of navigating corruption and security issues while staying for an extended period with a new baby after the birth.
 If you can, talk to other parents who have been through the process recently to get a real picture of what it is like to have a baby through surrogacy in Mexico or Colombia.